2 Roon Servers (for redundancy)

 I will explain…

 I started with Roon server on Dell laptop.
-Soon after, decided I didn’t like running Roon on laptop and purchased a Roon Nucleus for $1119.
-I kept the Dell as a Roon client and Roon server when away from home for two weeks ever month helping wife take care of her 101 year old mother.
+Soon after, I decided I didn’t like running Roon on laptop and purchased a Roon Nucleus for $1119.
+I kept the Dell as a Roon client and Roon server for when away from home for two weeks every month helping wife take care of her 101 year old mother.

 Then, Roon introduced Roon ARC.
-I used Roon ARC in the car but still preferred Roon server on my Dell when away from home for weeks at a time.
+I use Roon ARC in the car and walking the dog, but still prefer Roon server on my Dell when away from home for weeks at a time.
 However, after losing Roon ARC a few times due to Nucleus issues back home, I purchased a used MacMini for $200 and installed Roon client.
-I used the MacMini to reboot the Nucleus and reconnect Tidal and Qobuz when away from home to keep Roon ARC working.
+I use the MacMini to reboot the Nucleus and reconnect Tidal and Qobuz when away from home to keep Roon ARC working.

-My 4th Roon server came about, just for fun, when people started taking about the NucBox G5.
-I purchased one from Amazon for $180 and there you have it.
+My 4th Roon server came about, just for fun, when people started talking about the NucBox G5.
+I purchased one from Amazon for $180, and there you have it.

-Now, Roon subscriptions is a different topic.
+Now, Roon subscriptions are a different topic.
 You can use multiple Roon servers with one subscription.
 I have three.
-I bought the second subscription so I could keep Roon ARC active while also using Roon on my laptop.
+I bought the second subscription so I could keep Roon ARC active while also using Roon on my laptop when away from home.
 I bought the third for convenience when adding albums and keeping three, then four, servers in total sync.
 I didn’t like all the authorizing and unauthorizing.

 I have configured full backups of my library and the roon database going to separate locations (USB drive and parity protected unRAID array share) daily but can’t for the life of me understand why anyone would want to have two (or more!) roon servers for redundancy.
 Spending time between different locations (eg holiday house) and doesn’t want to use roon arc is the only use case that springs to mind, but for “redundancy” it doesn’t make sense to me.
 I’ve moved my installation from a NUC to an unRAID docker installation on a cache pool (2 mirrored SSDs), I can’t comprehend needing more backup/“redundancy” than what I already have.
 Each to their own.